Menard County SWCD #215 is committed to maintaining the water quality

 Wyatt's Area II essay win

-Wyatt Terrell (right) receives a commemorative plaque from MCSWCD Director Billy Kniffen (left).
+Wyatt Terrell (above, right) receives a commemorative plaque from MCSWCD Director Billy Kniffen (left).
 Wyatt won first place in the annual local conservation essay contest and was also selected as the Area II Texas State Soil and Water Conservation Board and Association of Texas SWCDs winner.
 Read more . . .

 MCSWCD SPONSORS RANCH BRIGADE CADET